 - Event location (map links are very helpful)

 - Ticket details

 - Contact for questions

-This email is arguably the most important email you’ll send to your attendees.
-Even if they do not read it right away, it’s the email least likely to be deleted because of the importance of the information it contains.
+This confirmation is one of the most important emails you’ll send to your attendees.
+Even if they don’t open it immediately, it’s the email they’re least likely to delete, thanks to all the important info inside.

 A friendly reminder email helps prepare attendees for your upcoming event.
-Besides reminding them of date and time, you can also use this email to answer last-minute questions.
+Aside from reminding them of the date and time, you can also use this email to answer last-minute questions.
 Helpful details to include: